FIBRE 101 : COTTON

 Cotton tends to gets a bad rap in the media.
 For example, you'll read how thirsty a crop it is, how it takes 7,600L to make a single pair of cotton jeans, how it uses a disproportionate level of pesticides to grow, how much arable land it takes up that could be used for food, its ties to slavery, how genetic seed has caused mass monoculture plus the increase of pesticide-resistant-pests and subsequent decrease of yields.
 Google any one of these issues (and believe it or not, there are more than listed here) and you're bound to find hundreds of opinions on the matter.
 However, these issues are not always as black and white as they seem.
 Some of the issues are isolated, others are relegated in history, many are based on old and inaccurate datasets, while others may very well be true for particular regions.
 It's not to say these issues aren't important to understand and address, it's just that it's never as simple as the headlines appear.
 If any of these issues worry you, I'd recommend researching further from reputable, recent and verified sources.

 I want to address the thirsty-crop issue by comparing how much water cotton needs vs other popular crops.
 According to the Australian Bureau of Agriculture and Resource Economics and Sciences (ABARES), cotton's average water irrigation requirements are 6-7 mega-litres per hectare of land (ML/ha).
 You could compare this to 11.5ML/ha for rice, 5.1 ML/ha for fruit or nut trees or 4 ML/ha for vegetables for human consumption.
+It's easy to be shocked by standalone water stats, but we should start by understanding the context of what's required to grow stuff!

 I believe there's been some neglect around factoring in more recent data on cotton coupled with some really shocking stories which has led to an overly-simplified view on the crop.
 For example: The drying-up of the once water abundant of the Aral Sea is enough to make you run for the cotton-free hills (learn more about it from NASA).
 For decades cotton-picking forced labour was rife in Uzbekistan up until 2021 (International Labour Organisation) and more recently the Xinjiang region in China (Business and Human Rights Resource Centre).
 These things are real, but they do not apply to the entire cotton industry and they don't give a clear picture of how this crop is, in many instances, managed in tune with nature and human beings.